 In her speech today, Theresa May announced the publication of the 25 year plan to improve the environment.
 We need to see a meaningful and strategic framework, one that really focuses on building sustainable production and consumption into the UK economy, provides businesses with the confidence to invest and create green jobs in uncertain times and manages the burden of any costs equitably.

-When responding to public concern around very specific topics like carrier bags and coffee cups, it is very easy to focus on “putting the fire out” rather than the fundamentals.
+When responding to public concern around very specific topics like carrier bags and coffee cups associated with the plastic challenge, it is very easy to focus on “putting the fire out” rather than the fundamentals.
 While action on these pressing issues is necessary, they can be a distraction from the wider and more practical, yet perhaps less attention grabbing, structures of governance and drivers of behaviors related to sustainable production and consumption in the UK.

 Myriad legislative regimes push and pull industry through the sourcing, manufacture, distribution, retail, consumption and end of life for their products.
 The price of materials, energy, labour and other resources drive behaviors that can both support and detract from the sustainability agenda.

 New and disruptive products, business models and technologies provide both an opportunity and a risk, and our policy makers need to account for a very uncertain future.
 The core framework, therefore, needs to be ambitious, progressive, practical and robust.

 For further information on sustainable production and consumption, producer responsibility and product stewardship, please contact Richard Peagam or Mark Sayers via our fill out form below.